 There are many talented people out there who are not cut out for 9-to-5 life, office theater, or the corporate version of “professional.”
 We welcome those people.
 We are those people.
 GameCult values the unusual and has no interest in sanding it flat.

 Game development is one of the few art forms big enough to use almost everything: storytelling, drawing, music, design, architecture, community care, production, research, and all the connective tissue between them.
-Writing good code has never been enough.
+Writing good code has never been enough, and neither has pretending the rest of the labor somehow does not count.

 The GameCult mascot standing in front of a rising chart.